We are looking to move to a new home. What positive feng shui elements should we look for when looking for a new home?

 If possible, research as much information as you can about all the previous owners.
 The fates of the preceding inhabitants surely affect the feng shui of the home.
 The predecessor energy may indicate a happy and abundant lifestyle.
 On the other hand it may expose leanings towards health or money troubles.
 This is especially true if there are recurring patterns.
 But if you find a home that you love, there are usually ways to clear the home of the negative predecessor chi with space clearing techniques.

-By the way, in case you're also selling a home, here's some feng shui tips for sellers!
+By the way, in case you're also selling a home, here are some feng shui tips for sellers!

 Overall, it’s important to look at the location, exterior and history of a home before you decide to move.
 We want your home to improve and support the health, happiness and prosperity of you and your family.